A ridiculously good XI of Brazilian players in the Premier League

 Liverpool’s Alisson and Manchester City’s Ederson have established themselves as two of the best goalkeepers in the world, helping their sides dominate in the Premier League.

-The two are battling it out to be Brazil’s No.1 at the World Cup but Alisson is often preferred by manager Tite and we’re going to agree with him.
+The two have long since been battling it out to be Brazil’s No.1, but Alisson is preferred by manager Tite and we’re going to agree with him.

 While Fabinho has spent the majority of his Liverpool career in midfield, he initially played as a right-back at Monaco before Leonardo Jardim changed his role.

-The 28-year-old showcased his versatility during Liverpool’s defensive injury crisis in 2020-21 and would be an excellent full-back in this team.
+The 29-year-old showcased his versatility during Liverpool’s defensive injury crisis in 2020-21 and would be an excellent full-back in this team.

 CB: Thiago Silva